dotnet/docs-aspire/docs/messaging/kafka-integration.md

 ### Add Kafka producer

 In the _:::no-loc text="Program.cs":::_ file of your client-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireKafkaProducerExtensions.AddKafkaProducer%2A> extension method to register an `IProducer<TKey, TValue>` for use via the dependency injection container.
 The method takes two generic parameters corresponding to the type of the key and the type of the message to send to the broker.
-These generic parameters are used to new an instance of `ProducerBuilder<TKey, TValue>`.
+These generic parameters are used by `AddKafkaProducer` to create an instance of `ProducerBuilder<TKey, TValue>`.
 This method also takes connection name parameter.

 ```csharp
 builder.AddKafkaProducer<string, string>("messaging");